stephband/breakpoint/README.md

     minScrollBottom
     maxScrollBottom

-Query parameters can also be made dynamic by expressing them as functions.
-The return value of the function should be a number representing a pixel distance.
+Query parameters can be numbers, which represent pixels, strings of the form '<i>n</i>em', '<i>n</i>rem' or '<i>n</i>%', or functions.
+The return value of a function should be a number representing a pixel distance.

     var query = {
         minWidth: function() {